Rod Scott

 He holds a B.A. in Economics from Yale University and an MBA from the Amos Tuck School of Business Administration at Dartmouth College.
 He has been a professor at Miles College, and is a member of Phi Beta Sigma fraternity.

+In 2022, Scott was defeated in the Democratic primary for the 55th district, losing to Fred Plump, who succeeded him as representative.

+After leaving the legislature, he was appointed Gadsden director of planning.